eduardopiairo/learnpipe/platform-engineering/platform-engineering-certified-practitioner/platform-engineering-certified-practitioner.md

 Add a postgress to an existing workload and deploy all the way to production
 - Developer
-- Ops/infra
+- Ops/Infra
 - Security

 Frequency makes the diffference:
 - Scaffolding: 3x per year
-- Deployment.
-3 x per day
+- Deployment: 3x per day

 ### Golden Paths - Sorted by Impact
 - Daily deployments including changes in configuration (happening every day)